CrewNestCrewNest

 How much does lawn mowing cost per visit?

-Lawn mowing costs $30–$80 per visit for a standard residential lawn (5,000–10,000 sq ft) in 2026.
-Small lawns under 5,000 sq ft typically cost $25–$40.
-Larger properties of 15,000–20,000 sq ft run $65–$120.
-Most lawn care companies set a minimum charge of $30–$35 per visit regardless of lawn size.
+Lawn mowing typically runs $30 to $80 per visit for a standard residential lawn (5,000 to 10,000 sq ft).
+Small lawns under 5,000 sq ft usually cost $25 to $40.
+Larger properties of 15,000 to 20,000 sq ft run $65 to $120.
+Most lawn care companies set a minimum charge of $30 to $35 per visit regardless of lawn size.

 How much does lawn care cost per square foot?

-Lawn mowing costs $0.01–$0.05 per square foot in 2026.
-The average is about $0.015/sq ft for basic mowing.
-For example, a 10,000 sq ft lawn at $0.015/sq ft costs $150/month (weekly mowing).
-Full-service lawn care including fertilization and weed control averages $0.02–$0.08/sq ft per application.
+Lawn mowing commonly works out to $0.01 to $0.05 per square foot, with most basic mowing landing near $0.015/sq ft.
+For example, a 10,000 sq ft lawn at $0.015/sq ft costs about $150/month on weekly mowing.
+Full-service lawn care including fertilization and weed control usually runs $0.02 to $0.08/sq ft per application.

 What is the average lawn care cost per month?

-How do lawn care companies charge — per visit, monthly, or per square foot?
+How do lawn care companies charge, per visit, monthly, or per square foot?

 How much should I charge for lawn care as a new business?